1946 Philadelphia Eagles season: Off season

-NFL Draft
+NFL draft

-The 1946 NFL Draft was held on January 14, 1946.
-There was 32 rounds and the Eagles had the 7 or 8th pick in the rounds.
-The top 5 teams in the league from the previous season did not get a draft pick in rounds 2 and 4 and were instead the recipients of compensatory low value picks in the 31st and 32nd rounds.
-The Eagles thus made 30 selections in this draft.
+The 1946 NFL draft was held on January 14, 1946.
+The Eagles had the seventh or eighth picks in the thirty-two rounds of this draft.
+The top five teams in the league from the previous season were not awarded draft picks in rounds two or four, but were instead given compensatory, low value picks in the thirty-first and thirty-second rounds.
+As a result, the Eagles made thirty selections during this draft.

-The overall number one pick in the draft was by the Boston Yanks and the choose Frank Dancewicz a quarterback from the Notre Dame.
+The overall number one pick in the draft was made by the Boston Yanks, which chose Frank Dancewicz, a quarterback from the University of Notre Dame.

 Player selections

-The table shows the Eagles selections and what picks they had that were traded away and the team that ended up with that pick.
-It is possible the Eagles' pick ended up with this team via another team that the Eagles made a trade with.
+The table shows the Eagles selections, what picks they had that were traded away, and the teams that ended up with those picks.
+It is possible the Eagles' picks ended up with those teams via Eagles' trades with other teams.
 Not shown are acquired picks that the Eagles traded away.